Are There any Stroke-Related Risks Related to Chiropractic?

 There are four major paired arteries that supply blood to the brain.
 These are the vertebral arteries and the internal carotid arteries.
 While making adjustments to the neck during a cervical manipulation, vertebral artery dissection might occur.

 A vertebral artery dissection is a slight tear in the inner lining of the vertebral artery located toward the back of the neck.
 Due to the tear, either clotting of blood or narrowing of the vessels is diagnosed with contrast-enhanced CT or MRI scans.
 In the case of blood clotting, pieces of blood clot can break off causing a stroke.
 The narrowing of the vessel due to arterial wall expansion can lead to stroke by impeding blood flow.

 A stroke during high-density neck manipulation might be a possible risk factor but it’s potentially rare.
 There have been cases when a patient sought manipulative treatment with neck pain from dissection in the vertebral artery before the manipulation.
 A vertebral artery dissection (VAD) can occur simply due to any sudden neck movements.
 For instance, motor vehicle accidents can cause a whiplash injury.
 Strangulation related to severe trauma might result in an injury in the carotid or vertebral arteries.
 Moreover, aneurysm of the aortic root and migraine are the two most common reasons for which people may be predisposed to vertebral artery dissection.

-In Conclusion, although the occurrence of stroke due to vertebral artery dissection during the cervical manipulation procedure of Gilbert chiropractic care treatment is existent, the possibility is as rare as one to three people in one lac.
+In Conclusion, although the occurrence of stroke due to vertebral artery dissection during the cervical manipulation procedure of chiropractic care in Mesa, AZ treatment is existent, the possibility is as rare as one to three people in one lac.